 Many students have been galvanized to tackle gun violence in America.
 The fight against gun violence was coming from a predominantly white and wealthy community, which didn’t find the importance of gun violence until it was in their backyard.
 I witnessed how my community and my school found the topic “too political” to discuss prior to the shooting.

-The fact that some activists and organizers believe that simply inviting and having representation of POC is being intersectional, is an issue.
+Some activists and organizers believe that simply inviting and having representation of people of color is acknowledging intersectionality, is an issue.
 Placing people of color on a panel or speaking at a event is being inclusive, and it is crucial to give them the same amount of time that others have to speak.
 It is extremely important to help them when they need you, and not just when you need them.
 Inclusivity and intersectionality are very similar.
 In order to recognize how gun violence intersects through the lives all people, we must include everyone share their own perspectives, options, experiences, and ideas to move forward to a resolution to ending gun violence, once and for all.

-You may have heard of the saying, “A seat at the table,” which is a metaphor for being able to make decisions along with others.
+You may have heard of the saying, “a seat at the table,” which is a metaphor for being able to make decisions along with others.
 Many use this metaphor when addressing intersectionality.
 I strongly believe that “a seat at the table” isn’t enough.
-If you are not “eating” than it is pointless.
-At the end of the day, a black boy from Chicago and a white girl from Parkland need to be able to sit at a decision-making table and bounce back ideas on how to end this nationwide crisis in our country.
+If you are not “eating,” then it is pointless.
+At the end of the day, a Black boy from Chicago and a white girl from Parkland need to be able to sit at a decision-making table and bounce back ideas on how to end this nationwide crisis in our country.
 Gun violence is capable of affecting everyone, so the movement needs to look like everyone.

-Written by Mei-Ling Ho-Shing, an 18-year-old senior at Marjory Stoneman Douglas High School, a student activist, and a survivor.
+Mei-Ling Ho-Shing is a 17-year-old senior at Marjory Stoneman Douglas High School, a student activist, and a survivor.
 She is a passionate advocate for gun reform, public school safety and the Black Lives Matter movement.